Paper packaging prices in a volatile market: How to keep on top of changes using price and cost indices

 The peak in prices in early 2022 was driven by a tight market where the demand for all grades was strong and mills tried to secure limited supply.
 This had eased in the latter part of the year with a combination of soaring inflation, weakened demand, uncertainty surrounding the war in Ukraine and the prospect of an energy crisis driving the downward trend in prices.

-Looking at the cost to produce containerboard (cost index)
+What can we learn about the cost to produce containerboard (cost index)?

 The next chart produced by the model demonstrates how the cost to make the corrugated box has changed based on the cost to produce the containerboard base material.
 The model takes into account the main cost drivers in a containerboard mill, including fiber, energy, labor, chemicals and others.

-The cost to produce the containerboard had increased significantly over this time period, peaking in Q3 2022 at €287.43 per 1000 boxes.
-However, this had U-turned dramatically in the next quarter and dropped to just €221.72 per 1000 boxes, just over double the cost from the start of 2020.
+The cost to produce the containerboard has increased significantly over the last five years, peaking in Q3 2022 at €287.43 per 1000 boxes.
+However, that U-turned dramatically in the next quarter and dropped to just €221.72 per 1000 boxes, just over double the cost from the start of 2020.

 The main contributors to the dramatic rise and fall in production costs were identified to be energy and fiber.
 We can delve further into the model to find out what happened here.